Amankumar006/online-learning-plateform/src/documentation.md

     -   **Firestore:** A scalable NoSQL database with real-time listeners, perfect for interactive features like chat and live progress updates.
 Its flexible data model is ideal for the evolving schemas of lessons and exercises.
     -   **Firebase Authentication:** Provides a secure, managed authentication solution with built-in support for multiple providers, reducing development overhead.
     -   **Firebase Storage:** A simple and robust solution for storing user-generated content and AI-generated assets.
--   **Genkit:** A Google-built framework for AI applications.
-It standardizes the process of defining AI workflows (flows) with typed inputs/outputs (using Zod), chaining model calls, and creating custom tools for the AI to use.
-This makes the AI logic more structured, testable, and maintainable.
+-   **Custom AI Layer (Gemini):** A lightweight, custom implementation that interfaces directly with the Google Gemini API.
+It adopts the structured patterns of Genkit (flows, tools, schemas) to ensure maintainability and type safety (via Zod) while keeping the application lightweight and dependency-free.
 -   **Tailwind CSS & Shadcn/ui:** A powerful combination for rapid UI development.
 Tailwind provides low-level utility classes, while Shadcn/ui offers a collection of beautifully crafted, accessible, and customizable components, greatly accelerating the creation of a polished user interface.
 -   **TypeScript:** Used across the entire stack.
 It ensures type safety between the client, server actions, and database models, significantly reducing runtime errors and improving code quality and developer productivity.
 -   **Modular Design:** Each major feature is isolated into its own module with clean interfaces.